Amjad Saqib: Akhuwat

-Established in 2001, Akhuwat was the first organization in Pakistan to tackle the issue of poverty through the disbursement of interest-free loans also known as Qarz-e-Hasan.
-In 2021, Akhuwat's Islamic Microfinance program has disbursed PKR 157 Billion ($884 million) in interest-free loans with a repayment rate of 99.7% to 5.5 million families across Pakistan.
-The organization has a network of more than 8000 employees in over 853 branches across 400 cities in Pakistan.
+Established in 2001, Akhuwat is a Pakistani organisation that provides interest-free loans, also known as Qarz-e-Hasan, as a means of addressing poverty.
+As of 2024, its Islamic Microfinance program had disbursed PKR 220 billion in interest-free loans to 6 million families across Pakistan, reporting a repayment rate of 99.9%.
+The organisation employs over 8,000 staff members and operates more than 853 branches in 400 cities.

-Akhuwat is founded in accordance with the Islamic principle of MawaKhat or brotherhood.
-The earliest example of Mawakhat is seen in the solidarity formed by the citizens of Medina and the Muhajireen (or Meccans) who had migrated to Medina to escape persecution.
-The people of Medina shared half of their wealth and resources with the migrants.
-Inspired by this spirit, Akhuwat seeks to invoke this concept of brotherhood through its work.
-Keeping this in mind, Akhuwat believes in a poverty-free society that is based on the principles of compassion and equity.
+Akhuwat was founded in line with the Islamic principle of MawaKhat (brotherhood).
+The earliest example of this concept is traced to the solidarity between the citizens of Medina and the Muhajireen (Meccan migrants) who settled there after fleeing persecution, when resources were shared between the two groups.
+Akhuwat applies this concept of brotherhood within its organisational framework, promoting a model based on principles of compassion and equity.

-Other than providing interest-free loans, Akhuwat has expanded its work into the field of education, health, and supporting the most marginalized segments of society.
-Akhuwat's programs include Akhuwat Education Services, Akhuwat Clothes Bank, Akhuwat Transgender Support Program, and Akhuwat Health Services.
-It has launched Pakistan's first fee-free University in Kasur.
-Akhuwat College, Kasur is a residential college that caters to students from low-income households who despite their talent and desire to pursue education are unable to do so due to financial constraints.
-The aim of the college is not only to provide these young people with quality education, but also focuses on cultivating their unique talents, inspiring a deeper sense of ethics, and inculcating the values of discipline, hard work, and volunteerism.
+In addition to microfinance, Akhuwat runs programmes in education, healthcare, and social support for marginalised groups.
+These include Akhuwat Education Services, Akhuwat Clothes Bank, Akhuwat Transgender Support Program, and Akhuwat Health Services.
+In education, it established Akhuwat College Kasur, described as Pakistan’s first fee-free residential university-level institution, which admits students from low-income households.

-Akhuwat's Education Services includes a network of over 300 schools and 4 colleges.
+Akhuwat's Education Services reportedly include a network of over 300 schools and 4 colleges.
 Akhuwat has distributed 2.5 million clothes to low income families across all provinces of Pakistan.
 This project was appreciated by the Punjab Government and Federal Government.
-He made a recent visit to Sweden and Denmark to encourage overseas Pakistanis to come forward and do the necessary effort at their end.
-The Akhuwat Transgender Support Program provides psycho-social therapy, skills and vocational training, literacy and health workshops to thousands of transgenders across Pakistan.
+He visited Sweden and Denmark to meet with overseas Pakistanis and discuss their role in contributing to development efforts.
+The Akhuwat Transgender Support Program is reported to provide psycho-social therapy, skills and vocational training, literacy and health workshops to thousands of transgenders across Pakistan.
 They have held free medical camps and awareness seminars, and provided free treatment and vaccinations for diseases such as hepatitis C and hepatitis B.

 Akhuwat University

-Currently under-construction, Akhuwat University will be Pakistan's first fee-free university where students will pay their fees according to their means.
-Through a range of financial instruments, including scholarships and interest-free loans, Akhuwat will ensure equal access to quality education to all eligible students.
-The University embodies Akhuwat's long-term vision of development and prosperity by preparing a new generation of leaders that will transform their communities and country.
+Akhuwat University, which is currently under construction, is planned as Pakistan's first fee-free university, where students will contribute according to their financial means.
+It is expected to use a range of financial instruments, including scholarships and interest-free loans, to provide access to higher education for eligible students.
+The university is reported to be a part of Akhuwat’s broader initiatives in education and is intended to train students who can contribute to their communities.